How to Dehydrate Peas

 Tips on How to Dehydrate Peas for Long-Term Food Storage

 It's important to read all about food vacuum sealers, what they are, and why you should have AND USE one.
-Also, it's important to include a 100cc oxygen absorber inside the vacuum-sealer bag prior to drawing the air out and sealing the bag.
+Also, don't forget to include a 100cc oxygen absorber inside the vacuum-sealer bag before drawing the air out and then sealing the bag.

 Oxygen absorbers contain ingredients that react with one another and draw moisture to them.
-Learn more about the different-sized oxygen absorbers and their uses at the above link.
+Learn more about the different-sized oxygen absorbers and their uses.

 Dehydrating Peas for Planting